OpenHPC-AI/OpenCHAI/README.md

 # OpenCHAI
-The OpenCHAI Manager Tool is a unified, modular automation framework designed to simplify and accelerate the deployment, configuration, and management of HPC and AI clusters.
-It integrates provisioning, orchestration, workload scheduling, and monitoring using industry-standard tools like xCAT, Ansible, SLURM, and Kubernetes.
+The OpenCHAI Manager Tool is a unified and modular automation framework designed to simplify and accelerate the deployment, configuration, and management of HPC and AI clusters.
+It seamlessly integrates provisioning, centralized authentication and authorization, automation, workload scheduling, orchestration, and monitoring by leveraging industry-standard tools such as xCAT, OpenLDAP, Ansible, SLURM, Kubernetes, Nagios, Ganglia, and Chakshu-Front.

 # OpenCHAI Deployment and Quickstart Guide
 The Quickstart is intended for deployment on **dedicated nodes or virtual machines (VMs)** running an **RPM-based Linux distribution** with an **x86_64 architecture**.